travis-ci/travis-build/README.md

 ### Deployment data

-Since deployment configuration is most often sensitive, and is not exposed by the API server, the returned script does not have any deployment-related information.
+Since deployment configuration is most often sensitive, and is not exposed by the API server, we will not get any deployment-related information.

 To fill in the deployment data, `script` takes the `--deploy` flag.
 If deployment configuration is stored in a JSON or YAML file, you can specify: